giovanniligato/IoT-Project/Documentation/Documentation.md

 The VoltVault system successfully integrates a machine learning model within the HVAC actuator to monitor and manage the environmental conditions of industrial battery rooms.
 Utilizing a **RandomForestClassifier** and **emlearn** for model conversion, the system ensures real-time assessment and control, enhancing safety and operational efficiency.

 While effective, VoltVault can be further improved and expanded.
 Future versions could incorporate additional sensors to monitor other hazardous gases and battery health metrics, providing a more comprehensive overview.
 By incorporating predictive analytics, the system could anticipate potential issues, allowing for proactive maintenance and reducing downtime.

-Enhancing remote capabilities would enable operators to access real-time data and control systems from anywhere, improving response times and centralizing control.
-Integrating VoltVault with other IoT systems within industrial facilities could provide a holistic approach to facility management.

 Exploring advanced machine learning models could improve the detection of complex patterns and anomalies, enhancing accuracy and reliability.
 Additionally, developing a more intuitive interface for Grafana dashboards and user applications would improve usability and decision-making.